Edward Linley Sambourne

 Edward Linley Sambourne (4 January 1844 – 3 August 1910) was an English cartoonist and illustrator most famous for being a draughtsman for the satirical magazine Punch for more than forty years and rising to the position of "First Cartoonist" in his final decade.

 Early life and education

 Edward Linley Sambourne was born in the family home at 15 Lloyd Square in Pentonville, London 4 January 1844.
 He was the only surviving child of Edward Mott Sambourne, a furrier merchant in the City of London.
 His mother Frances Linley was the daughter of Peter Linley, who followed into the family business of scythe manufacture near Sheffield.

 Linley was educated at various schools throughout England.
 Aged 10 or 11 he enrolled as a pupil in the City of London School, but by 1857 he was at a school in Sheffield.
-From late 1857 to 1860 he had again enrolled in a new school, the Chester Training College, where he was encouraged to pursue his talent for drawing.
-In 1860, aged 16, Linley enrolled in the South Kensington School of Art but stayed only a couple of months.
+From late 1857 to 1860 he was enrolled in a new school, the Chester Training College, where he was encouraged to pursue his talent for drawing.
+In 1860, aged 16, Linley enrolled in the South Kensington School of Art, but stayed only a couple of months.